netj/SmallGraphs/doc/CompilationToStateMachines.md

     1. Visit each neighbor step node that starts a walk edge that ends at the current step node in a breadth-first manner.
-    2. For each walk edge that starts from the current step node, add a corresponding return edge from the step at which the walk ends.
+    2. For each walk edge that starts from the current step node, add a corresponding return edge from the step at which the walk ends only if it has not been visited yet.